schuang/essential-command-line-tools-tutorial/README.md

-In POSIX-complaint computing environments, such as macOS, Linux or Windows with Cygwin, a number of versatile, time-tested command-line open-source tools with text-based user interface (TUI) are available to support performing common tasks that arise in scientific computing or data analysis.
+In POSIX-complaint computing environments, such as macOS, Linux or Windows with Cygwin, a number of versatile, time-tested command-line open-source tools with text-based user interface (TUI) are available to support performing common tasks that arise in scientific computing and data analysis.
 Unlike their graphical user interface (GUI) counterparts, which appear to be prevalent in today's computing environments, these command-line tools can achieve (almost) infinitie flexibility, efficiency and reproducibility if used properly.
 For